My Take on the Stated Payload Capability

 Using the CGEM II for Visual Astronomy & Planetary Imaging

 Note that you must always polar align the mount, but generally, if the mount is well polar aligned, the pointing system can predict where it is using the quick align feature in the software instead of star alignment.
-The mount’s azimuth alignment (left-right) is quite stiff when you are trying to polar align; however, generally, you can still get a good enough alignment with the celestial pole.
+The mount’s azimuth alignment (left-right) is quite stiff when I’m trying to polar align; however, generally, I can still get a good enough alignment with the celestial pole.

 Using the CGEM II for Deep-Sky Astrophotography

-The CGEM II mount, while being a great performer for visual use or low-accuracy planetary imaging, starts to show its weaknesses and quality issues when you use it for high-accuracy imaging.
+The CGEM II mount, while being a great performer for visual use or low-accuracy planetary imaging, started to show me its weaknesses and quality issues when I used it for high-accuracy imaging.
 I have personally used this mount for imaging for over two years, and I know the struggle of using this mount to take photos.

 Should I buy a Used Celestron CGEM II or CGEM?